wayne-kirk-schmidt/sumologic-publisher/readme.md

 Sumo Logic Publish Platform
 ===========================

-This is a sample publisher for Sumo Logic sources.
+Ever wanted to have a tool to publish anything to Sumo Logic source category?
+Here we go.

-Currently, this is build as a Python script, and can be extended to other languages.
+Armed with this, you can combine your DevOps and Development practices to publish logs, documents, configuration files.

 Features
 ========